 First impressions count and that also applies to domain names.
 They should be short, concise and creative and obviously not be in use by anyone else.
 There are countless possibilities to create a good domain name thanks to new top-level domains, special characters and lots more.
 Just make sure to keep in mind name and trademark laws.

-If you’re looking to register a domain, it’s not enough to simply record your own contact details on the Whois database: you also need to name an administrator and a technician.
+In the past, if you were looking to register a domain, it was not enough to simply record your own contact details on the Whois database: you also needed to name an administrator and a technician.
 These are referred to as Admin-C and Tech-C. Additionally, if a name server is delegated for the registered domain, then the respective contracting authority (the registry) also requires the contact information for a zone administrator (known as Zone-C).
 We’ll take you through the tasks that these different roles have as well as their rights and responsibilities.

 Secure your cheap domain now with 1&1!

 After the domain owner has been listed, you’ll need to name a real person as the administrative point of contact for the domain.
 This Admin-C is appointed by the domain owner and receives full access rights to the domain.
 This means that the admin is entitled to control of the domain operation and granted the corresponding responsibility to decide matters without needing permission from the domain owner.
 In cases of private domain registration, it’s quite typical for the domain owner to also take on the role of Admin-C as well.
 But other companies may choose to leave this task to a specialised service operator, allowing an expert to handle their domain administration.
 The required information for registering an Admin-C on the Whois database is exactly the same as is needed for registration of a domain owner: a registered address, a contact number, and an e-mail address.
 As before, this information will no longer be available to the general public.